pxp888/keeb/README.md

 This is very similar to [synergy](https://symless.com/synergy), although it enables altering or automating the behavior of the keyboard and mouse inputs.

+## Usage

+The primary use case for this is to use a raspberry pi "cyberdeck" as a keyboard for a PC.
+This would offer many possibilities for automation and customization.

 ## Features